centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 **What (other) tasks could the dataset be used for?**

-The scale of the dataset makes it suitable for NLP tasks such as language modelling.
+The scale of the dataset makes it suitable for NLP tasks such as language modeling.
 Similarly, the structure of the articles makes it a suitable dataset for training text summarisation models.